decaporg/decap-cms/README.md

 # Netlify CMS

+**Current work on Netlify CMS is taking place in the [React branch](https://github.com/netlify/netlify-cms/tree/react).
+The current Ember prototype is still more functional, but we expect the React version to overtake it soon.**

 A CMS for static site generators.
 Give non-technical users a simple way to edit and add content to any site built with a static site generator.